-In Part One of this tutorial, we explained how to use WordPress widgets and in Part Two, we explained how to configure text widgets.
+In Part 1 of this tutorial, we explained how to use WordPress widgets and in Part Two, we explained how to configure text widgets.

-In Part 3, we began configuring a number of commonly-used widgets.
+In Part Three, we began configuring a number of sidebar widgets in WordPress.

-In this final section, we explain how to complete the tutorial series by learning how to configure a few more commonly-used sidebar widgets.
+In this final section, we show you how to complete this step-by-step tutorial by configuring a few more useful widgets.

 In WordPress v.
 4.8, WordPress introduced new media widgets covering images, audio, and video, and an updated text widget that supports visual editing …